prasadkjose/Notes/Obsidian Vault/Prasad Resume - SDE.md

 </table>
 ___

-Senior Software Engineer with a experience leading cross-functional and international teams to deliver efficient and secure code, seeking opportunities at your esteemed organization.
+Senior Software Engineer with experience leading cross-functional and international teams to deliver efficient and secure code, seeking opportunities at your esteemed organization.

 ---
 ### **Work Experience**